Skip to content

 • Speak at a consistent distance from your microphone

-• Add soft furnishings to your streaming space — rugs, curtains, cushions absorb reflected sound and reduce the room echo that microphones pick up
+• Add soft furnishings to your streaming space — rugs, curtains, cushions absorb reflected sound and reduce room echo

 Background and Set Design